Hurricane Lee (2023): United States

-New York State Governor Kathy Hochul deployed fifty National Guard members to Long Island in preparation of the storm's arrival.
+New York State Governor Kathy Hochul deployed fifty National Guard members to Long Island in preparation of the storm's possible arrival.
 The New York City Emergency Management Department advised coastal communities in the city to review their emergency plans.
 On September 15, the town of Southampton declared a state of emergency, shutting down coastal roads.
 The same day, the town of East Hampton prohibited swimming at all beaches.